rotki/rotki/docs/api.rst

    :reqjson string evm_chain: The name for the evm chain to be used to filter the result data.
 Possible values are ``ethereum``, ``optimism``, ``gnosis``, ``celo``, etc. Optional.
    :reqjson string address: The address of the evm asset to be used to filter the result data.
 Optional.
    :reqjson bool show_user_owned_assets_only: A flag to specify if only user owned assets should be returned.
 Defaults to ``"false"``.
 Optional.
    :reqjson string ignored_assets_handling: A flag to specify how to handle ignored assets.
 Possible values are `'none'`, `'exclude'` and `'show_only'`.
 You can write 'none' in order to not handle them in any special way (meaning to show them too).
 This is the default.
-You can write 'exclude' if you want to exlude them from the result.
+You can write 'exclude' if you want to exclude them from the result.
 And you can write 'show_only' if you want to only see the ignored assets in the result.
    :reqjson list[string] identifiers: A list of asset identifiers to filter by.
 Optional.

    **Example Response**: